-The Pathways to Community Living Initiative (PCLI) is a coordinated state-wide approach to supporting people with severe and persistent mental illness, who have had a long stay in hospital for more than twelve months, to re-establish their lives in the community.
+The Pathways to Community Living Initiative (PCLI) is a coordinated state-wide approach to supporting people with severe and persistent mental illness, who have had a long stay in hospital for more than twelve months, or are at risk of a long-stay to re-establish their lives in the community.

 PCLI adopts a rights-based, recovery-oriented approach that places the quality of life and unique needs and wishes of the consumer at the forefront.
 PCLI works with the consumer, their family or carer to find the best option for community-based living.

 Why was PCLI established?

 This initiative is part of the Government’s commitment to strengthen mental health care in NSW by developing effective community-based residential care and support options for people experiencing long stays (over 365 days) in mental health inpatient units.
 It is a key program under the Government’s Mental Health Reform 2014-2024.

 - Transitioning long-stay patients with severe and persistent mental illness into the community, where possible, including developing new service models for appropriate care, and

 - Creating practice change in inpatient and community services to decrease the number and length of long stay admissions.

 Who are PCLI consumers?

 The PCLI works with two main cohorts of consumers all with severe and persistent mental illness, comprising: